Peddapuram: Demographics

 76.14% with 33,930 literates, higher than the national average of 73.00%.

 History

 In olden days it was referred as Kimmuru by natives and a Paragana within the Rajamundry Sarkar of Mughal empire's Deccan subah.

 By the time of 1785 the Peddapuram Estate extended from Totapalli to Nagaram encompassing villages and towns.
 During the British rule, Sri Raya Jagapati was chosen to take over the estate in 1802.
 After Sri Raya Jagapati's death, the three wives, Lakshmi Narasayyamma, Bucchi Seetayyamma and Bucchi Bangaramma, ruled the estate in succession.
 Raya Jagapatis widow Bucchi Seetayyamma, ruled from 1828-1835.
 She founded two trusts for the poor, one in Peddapuram and another in Kattipudi in East Godavari.
+Peddapuram was ruled by Sri Raja Vatsavayi Jagapati Raja Bahadur Dynasty.
+Vatsavai Dynasty Kings ruled Peddapuram, Tuni, Kottam Estate.